 EIA and zoning plan

-An important step has now been taken with the submission of the ‘Plan-MER’ (EIA: Environmental Impact Assessment) to the municipality of Schagen.
-An inventory containing all information regarding the environmental impact of the reactor has been made.
-The EIA is primarily a tool for decision-making government bodies, to help them to take the environment into account when deciding on the revision of the zoning plan.
-You can read the latest current events of the EIA plan on the municipality of Schagen website.
+In 2017, an important step was taken with the submission of the ‘Plan-MER’ (EIA: Environmental Impact Assessment) to the municipality of Schagen.
+The EIA is an inventory containing all information regarding the environmental impact of the reactor.
+It is primarily a tool for decision-making government bodies, to help them take the environment into account when deciding on the revision of the zoning plan.

 The EIA plan is an extensive and technical document, read the summary here.